🚀

 Learn how to do calculations in Gravity Forms.
 This includes advanced calculations, product pricing, date calculations, and how to display tables and charts on the front end.

-Gravity Forms is the most powerful form plugin for WordPress.
-Its calculations functionality is the most powerful in WordPress.
+The Gravity Forms calculations functionality is the most powerful out of all WordPress form builders.
 Using Gravity Forms, you can perform calculations inside form fields, notifications, and confirmations.

 In this guide, we’re going to explore all the ways to do calculations in Gravity Forms.
-We’ll look at how to do date and time calculations, the powerful [gv_math]
+We’ll look at how to do date and time calculations, powerful add-ons, and much more!

 Get GravityMath!
 Perform advanced calculations on your form data – display the number of form submissions, calculate the average age of your respondents, build a front-end calculator, and more!